 Built-up area:

-The area of a building measured from the perimeter wall surfaces on the outside.
-It takes into account the carpet area as well as the wall thickness.
-Other apartment spaces include the dry balcony, patio, flower gardens, and so on.
+The area of a building is measured from the perimeter wall surfaces on the outside.
+It takes into account both the carpet area and the wall thickness.
+Other apartment spaces include the dry balcony, patio, and flower gardens, among others.

 The following is the formula for calculating the built-up area, which can be used: